The City of Hyattsville has several public parks for outdoor recreation and fun!

 - Nicholson Park- Nicholson park is a small grassy lot located on 40th Avenue at Nicholson Street.

 - Robert J. King Memorial Park- A grassy community park located on Gallatin Street at 42nd Place, this lovely park contains flower gardens, picnic tables, and a toddler playground.
 This park is also home to one of the City's Little Free Libraries.
+This park is closing for renovations from November 1, 2022 - Spring 2024.
+Follow the project and provide input here!

 - 38th Avenue Neighborhood Park - Located along 38th Avenue just after Gaines Alley, this park and playground are adjacent to the Northwest Branch of the Anacostia.
 The park is also home to the City's Fitness Park, a public exercise court with open-air equipment and suggested workout routines.